ShenggengLin/RNASTOP/README.md

 ```
 In order to verify whether the large language model can assist RNADegpre in transfer learning, you need to first run RNADegpre_train.py to get the parameters of the RNADegpre model, then run RNADegper_withoutpretrain_train.py to get the parameters of the RNADegpre model without the large language model, and finally run LLMs_assist_transfer_learning.py to obtain the experimental results in the paper.
 The output of LLMs_assist_transfer_learning.py is the sequence similarity values and the MCRMSE values of the model in three different cases, as well as the t-SNE plot of the sequences distribution.

-## RNADegpre is capable of capturing sequence, structure patterns and important features affecting mRNA degradation
+## RNADegpre is capable of capturing sequence and structure patterns affecting mRNA degradation

 Obtain the results of Figure 4a-g
 ```